Jasonblalack/zyngapoker/Features.md

 ## 5. Assets

-The asset feature in Jasy allows for referencing assets (images, CSS files, ...) via internal IDs instead of URLs or relative paths.
-This makes adding support for things like CDNs a breeze later on and easily supports different kind of deploy structures.
+The asset feature in Jasy allows for referencing assets (images, fonts, style sheets, ...) via internal IDs instead of URLs or relative paths.
+This makes adding support for things like CDNs a breeze later on and easily supports different kind of deployment structures.

 ### Image Sprites